Independently Verified

 Not a claim of perfection.
 One person managing everything cannot deliver 100% on every detail.
 The macro picture is consistent and verified.

 These boundaries are not weaknesses.
-They are what makes the claim credible and falsifiable.
+They are what make the claim credible, challengeable, and falsifiable.
+If a stronger example exists, it should be shown with the same level of documentation.

 The Broader Message